Nethereum/Nethereum/src/Nethereum.Quorum/README.md

 ## Quick installation

 Here is a list of all the nuget packages.
-Nethereum.Portable combines all the Nethereum packages and Nethereum.Quorum is the single Quorum adapter.
+Nethereum.Portable combines all the Nethereum packages including Quorum and Nethereum.Quorum is the single Quorum library.

 | Package       | Nuget         |
 | ------------- |:-------------:|